stormmurdoc/victron_sdm630_bridge/README.md

-# Victron Eastron SDM630 Bridge
+# Victron Eastron SDM630 Bridge (Alternative to the EM24)

-This small program emulates the Energy Meter in a Victron ESS System.
+This small program emulates the Energy Meter (EM24) in a Victron ESS System.
 It reads values from an existing MQTT Broker (in my case MBMD) and publishes the result on dbus as if it were the SDM630 meter.